InternLM/InternEvo/doc/en/usage.md

 python tools/alpaca_tokenizer.py /path/to/alpaca_dataset /path/to/output_dataset /path/to/tokenizer --split_ratio 0.1
 ```

-It is recommended that users refer to alpaca_tokenizer.py to write new scripts to tokenize their own datasets
+It is recommended that users refer to alpaca_tokenizer.py to write new scripts to tokenize their own datasets.

+In fine-tuning tasks, Hugging Face formatted datasets can also be used, consistent with the preparation process in pre-training.

 ### Training Configuration